VerifyTests/Verify.DiffPlex/readme.md

 7 Seventh line
 ```

 Lastly, there is `OutputType.Minimal` which will show only the changed lines.
-Here is how the `Full` output looks like in `Minimal` mode.

 ```
 - Second line